vcb-s/VCB-S_Publishing/VCBS_Publishing.md

 ***

-This is a release of VCB-Studio Monthly Reseed Project.
+This is a release of VCB-Studio Reseed Project.
+We would re-upload pervious torrents from time to time, to resurrect old torrents with few seeders, to correct errors/omissions, or to batch separate releases that belong to a same series.
-In the middle and the end of each month we shall renew previous torrents which may be:

-1. of zero or few seeders so reseeding is required to resurrect it;
-2. with some missing clips/mistakes so we would like to revise it;
-3. separated releases that can be batched into a single torrent.

-{Mid of, End of, Early, Late} Month Year

 ```